-Again, at the risk of sounding like a wine sommelier, here are the major good acids and the tastes they add to coffee:
+Again, at the risk of sounding like a wine sommelier, here are 4 major good acids and the tastes they add to coffee:

-- Acetic acid – is an organic good acid but may add a bit of vinegary taste to the brew;
+Is an organic good acid but may add a bit of vinegary taste to the brew

-- Citric acid – is an acid we are all familiar with from oranges, lemons, and limes;
+Is an acid we are all familiar with from oranges, lemons, and limes

-- Malic acid – this is the acid you find in green apples.
-It adds smoothness and crispness to the brew;
+This is the acid you find in green apples.
+It adds smoothness and crispness to the brew

-- Tartaric acid – this is the acid found in grapes and bananas; it imparts those flavors.
+This is the acid found in grapes and bananas; it imparts those flavors

 The roasting process has a significant impact on the ratio of good to bad acids and the total amount of acid.
 Roasting cannot add flavors that aren’t present in the raw beans, but they can enhance the flavors that are there.

 As a general rule, the lighter the roast the more the natural flavors of the good acids come out.
 It takes skill to make a darker roast without the coffee turning bitter.
 If acidity is a worry, stick to darker roasted coffees or coffee types that are not very acidic.
 For example, coffee from Brazil or Sumatra.